bere-ai/multimodal-alert-system/README.md

 The goal isn't just to build a tool-it's to challenge an assumption:
 That sound must be the primary way we communicate urgency.

-If we redesign that assumption, we don't just improve systems-we expand who those systems are built for.

 When we redesign how systems communicate, we don't just improve safety-we redefine who is able to participate in them.